 These are easily found in my house.
 You want to make sure that there are no large holes in the sock for the filling to fall out.
 You also don’t want a sock that is completely worn out and difficult to tie.

+Step 2.
 Carefully slip the open end of the sock around a canning funnel for ease of filling.

 You can secure it with a rubber band, zip tie, or have someone else hold it for you.
 Just make sure not to count on your teenage son to hold it tight when he is worried about missing out on his video game with his brother.
 Trust me, this leads to a huge mess.

+Step 3.
 Fill the sock with desired filling.

 …but don’t tie too tightly, as you may want to move the rice around and make the pad longer and thinner at different times, depending on where you are putting it.
 For my hubby’s ankle, we tied it close to the cup of rice.

+Step 5.
 Add in some essential oils if desired.

 I like adding in lavender personally, as the scent is soothing to the person as it is to a bruise.
 I added in about 20 drops.
-You won’t need to refreshen the oils often, as the rice will soak it up and after 15 uses, we still can smell the lavender.
+You won’t need to refresh the oils often, as the rice will soak it up and after 15 uses, we still can smell the lavender.